 A torn hamstring is unfortunately one of the many injuries I’ve experienced over the years.
 For example, as a kid, I once broke my thumb while playing around with my brother Matt.
 As another example, I suffered a significant abdominal strain as a college athlete through excessive core training (done on my own and not based on recommendations from my coaches).
 I’ve also torn ligaments in my ankles multiple times while playing basketball.

 Some injuries (like breaking a bone while wrestling with your brother) are freak accidents.
-However, most injuries are simply your body’s way of asking or demanding that you change your workout approach.
+However, most injuries are simply your body’s way of telling you to change your workout approach.
 It can be tempting to feel sorry for yourself and to become more sedentary after you get hurt.
 However, the stronger approach is to ask yourself these two questions:

 - “How can I still remain active despite this injury?”

 - “How can I enhance my workout routine in the future, so that this injury and other injuries are less likely to occur again?”